slidevjs/slidev/docs/guide/write-theme.md

 }
 ```

-A error message will be shown when the user is using an incompatible version.
+An error message will be shown when the an incompatible version is used.

 ### Theme Metadata